-All three were made with the generous support of the National Heritage Lottery Fund, Northumberland County Council and Durham University.
+All six were directed by Jake Murray and edited by Paul G Clark.
+They were recorded at Hatfield College Chapel, Durham, the Northern School Of Art, Hartlepool and Niltoni Studios, Newacastle and made possible by the generous support of the National Heritage Lottery Fund, Northumberland County Council and Durham University.

-Three new plays by three North East writers set in the era of the Reivers.
+Six new audio dramas by six North East writers set in the era of the Border Reivers.

 A tale of witchcraft, intrigue, injustice and deceit as a young woman, Mary Hawley, is accused of conspiring with the Devil.

-Elias Kerr, a young Reiver soldier, has switched sides and joined the King’s Army.
-Then, suddenly, he finds himself on a mission against his own people
+Elias Kerr, a young Reiver fighter, has switched sides and joined the King’s Army.
+Then, suddenly, he finds himself on a mission against his own people and is forced to decide on where his loyalty lies.

 Four podcasts covering different historical aspects of the the Reiver era and how to write about it.